LouisJustinTALLOT/cpp-docs.fr-fr/docs/build-insights/reference/sdk/cpp-event-data-types/invocation.md

 ### <a name="return-value"></a>Valeur de retour

-La version de l’outil qui a été invoqué, comme une chaîne ANSI.
+Version de l’outil qui a été appelée, sous la forme d’une chaîne ANSI.

 ## <a name="type"></a>Type <a name="type"></a>